LinoxGH/EnhancedCrates/README.md

 ### Planned Features:
 - More animation variations
 - More data saving variations
+- Translation support - implemented in v2.1
-- Command rewards
+- Command rewards - implemented in v2.0
-- Multiple items at a time rewards
+- Multiple items at a time rewards - implemented in v2.0